FinweLtd/orion360-sdk-basic-hello-ios/README.md

 -   Bundle Identifier:  This value is automatically generated based on your product name and organization identifier.

 -   Language:  Swift or Objective-C, depending on your preference.
-For this example, we are using Swift
+For this example, we are using Swift.

 -   Devices: Universal